 Utica is a larger medium-sized city located in the state of New York.
-With a population of 60,100 people and 29 constituent neighborhoods, Utica is the 14th largest community in New York.
-Utica has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 59,750 people and 29 constituent neighborhoods, Utica is the 14th largest community in New York.
+Much of the housing stock in Utica was built prior to World War II, making it one of the older and more historic cities in the country.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Utica is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Utica is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Utica is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Utica who work in office and administrative support (13.03%), sales jobs (9.13%), and food service (7.31%).
+There are especially a lot of people living in Utica who work in office and administrative support (13.06%), sales jobs (8.91%), and food service (8.07%).

 The most common language spoken in Utica is English.
 Other important languages spoken here include Spanish and Serbo-Croatian.